tosc/vim/README.md

 * clang_complete might have been updated.
 Try running make install on it.

 #### CS
-* Check omnisharp github for installation.
-If it still doesn't work you may have to build the server component again.
-If you are on linux then you have to update your .slnfiles with the correct paths.
-Make sure the omnisharp daemon is running and has initialized, it should start automatically.
+* You may have to build the server component.
+* If you are on linux then you have to update your .slnfiles with the correct paths.
+* Make sure the omnisharp daemon is running and has initialized.

 #### Java and Python
 * Make sure you have the ECLIM deamon running.
 If it still doesn't work then make sure that you are in an eclipse project.
 To create a new one run: